lwyer-star/Process-Journal-Task-2/weeks/week7.md

 # Week 7 — Related works & research

 ## Landscape scan

-**Crowd heatmaps in running apps** — pattern for time/zone-based density; informs my anonymous “busy time” idea.
+### Crowd heatmaps in running apps
 ![Strava heatmap](../assets/images/week7-heatmap.jpg)
 *Strava Global Heatmap showing running and cycling activity across Brisbane and surrounding areas.*

 The Strava Global Heatmap visualises where users run and cycle most often.
 Each line on the map represents GPS traces from thousands of workouts uploaded by Strava users.
 Brighter and denser blue lines indicate heavily used routes, while fainter lines show less popular paths.
 This kind of crowd-sourced data helps identify safe, well-travelled areas or highlight quieter routes depending on a runner’s needs.

-This inspired my idea of giving runners a “busy time” or “quiet time” alert, since density information can shape decisions about when and where to run.
+This inspired my idea of giving runners a “busy time” or “quiet path” alert, since density information can shape decisions about when and where to run.
 However, Strava’s 2018 heatmap also revealed sensitive military base locations because even anonymised data can still expose private patterns when zoomed in (Hsu, 2018).
 This highlighted for me the importance of only using coarse, aggregated data in my project, never precise trails or individual locations.

 ### Pet wearables (FitBark vs Fi)
 These are commercially available pet wearables that owners can buy today.
 FitBark represents the “activity/health logger” model (up-front hardware, no subscription).
 Fi represents the “live GPS recovery” model (hardware plus monthly plan over LTE-M).
 Looking at both establishes the current baseline for features, costs and privacy trade-offs, and shows where my concept would fit.
 Key takeaway: neither provides real-time environmental safety guidance during a run or considers combined human + dog risk — that gap motivates my prototype.

 ![FitBark device](../assets/images/week7-fitbark.jpg)
 *FitBark 2 — one-off purchase activity tracker focusing on health and movement stats.*